unlock-protocol/docs/docs/governance/unlock-dao-tokens.md

 sidebar_position: 1
 ---

-The Unlock DAO Tokens -previously known as Unlock Discount Tokens- (UDT) are the governance tokens for the Unlock Protocol.
+The Unlock DAO Tokens — previously known as Unlock Discount Tokens — (UDT) are the governance tokens for the Unlock Protocol.
 Holders of UDT collectively form the [Unlock DAO](./unlock-dao.md).

 :::info
 UDT are perfectly _optional_.
 Creators can deploy lock without knowledge of UDT and their members can similarly purchase membership without knowing about UDT.